ravahn/machina/README.md

     public static void Main(string[] args)
     {
         FFXIVNetworkMonitor monitor = new FFXIVNetworkMonitor();
-        monitor.MessageReceived = (string connection, long epoch, byte[] message) => MessageReceived(connection, epoch, message);
+        monitor.MessageReceived = (TCPConnection connection, long epoch, byte[] message) => MessageReceived(connection, epoch, message);
         monitor.Start();
         // Run for 10 seconds
         System.Threading.Thread.Sleep(10000);
         monitor.Stop();
     }
-    private static void MessageReceived(string connection, long epoch, byte[] message) {
+    private static void MessageReceived(TCPConnection connection, long epoch, byte[] message) {
         // Process Message
     }

 An optional Process ID and network monitor type can be specified as properties, to configure per the end-user's machine requirements.

-An optional property UseSocketFilter can be set, which is passed through to the TCPNetworkMonitor's property with the same name.
-This is generally fine for FFXIV, since the TCP connection does not frequently change.
+An optional property UseRemoteIpFilter can be set, which is passed through to the TCPNetworkMonitor's property with the same name.
+This is generally fine for FFXIV, since the remote server IP does not frequently change.